 Pour the dry vermouth and vodka into the glass.

 Twist the lemon peel over the drink, then wipe it around the rim of the glass and drop it into the drink.
+Serve and enjoy.

 - As with any martini, use the best spirits you can get.
 This cocktail relies solely on the liquor and without any fruits or other ingredients, there is no masking the taste of a low-quality spirit.
-Pick up one of the popular brandy of premium vodka or use the recipe as an excuse to explore new bottles of luxury vodkas that catch your eye at the liquor store.
+Pick up one of the popular brands of premium vodka or use the recipe as an excuse to explore new bottles of luxury vodkas that catch your eye at the liquor store.

 - Dry vermouth will go stale and lose its flavor after a period of time.
 If your bottle has been open longer than a couple of months, it's time to replace it with fresh vermouth.